myzhang93/steelwebsite/app/customized-parts/Automotive.md

 ### Key Automotive Applications

 1. **Exhaust Systems**
-   Mufflers, catalytic converters, pipes, and manifolds in 409/439.
+   Mufflers, catalytic converters, pipes, and manifolds in 409/439, typically using [stainless steel pipes](/products/stainless-steel-pipe-tube).

 2. **Fuel Tanks and Lines**
    304L for corrosion resistance and fuel compatibility.